 Lastly, you can also begin to look into the season you may want to elope in and even where you may want to elope.
 Having these things in mind can really help when looking into the rules and permits you need to get married in such locations.
 Most importantly though, don’t sweat the little things.
 As long as you focus on creating a day that is true to you and your partner, it’ll be the most magical day ever.

-If you want to start planning your own dream wedding day click on that link below!
+If you're ready to start planning your mountain wedding, click that button below!